iguolee/Bot/thirdpart bot webhook.md

             "id": "id7",
             "type": "button",
             "content": {
-                "message": "this is a button response",
+                "text": "this is a button response",
                 "items": [
                     {
                         "type": "goToIntent",// goToIntent, hyperlink or webview.